google-marketing-solutions/product-return-predictor/README.md

 the offline conversation value:

-**new offline conversion value = current transaction conversion value - predicted refund amount** <!-- disableFinding(LINE_OVER_80) -->
+**new offline conversion value = current transaction conversion value - predicted refund amount**

 ## Implementation Guide

+Before implementation, you need to:

+- Create a GCP storage bucket
+- Create a dataset on BigQuery for storing data and BQML model for the project

 You can create a VertexAI notebook in VertexAI workbench.
 Clone the `product_return_predictor` package first.

 To understand how to implement the solution, you can go over the `model_training_demo_notebook.ipynb` for model training steps and `model_prediction_demo_notebook.ipynb` for model prediction steps.
 Model training process includes data preprocessing, feature engineering, model training and validation steps.
 Model prediction process includes data preprocessing, feature engineering and prediction generation steps.

 Below is the step-by-step explanation of the notebook steps:

 Step 1 to 4 are common steps during training and prediction pipelines in both notebooks.
 After those 4 steps, training and prediction pipelines have completely different steps in the notebooks.

 #**Let us start with explanation for the first 4 steps.**